-On the second floor are exhibited the collections of figured Attic pottery, a selection of large and small bronzes of Greek, Roman and Renaissance art, including the Torso of Livorno, the Horse Head Medici Riccardi and Idolino of Pesaro, a bronze statue of about 150 cm which portrays a young boy.
-This statue was used by many 16th-century artists as a source of inspiration.
+The second floor exhibits the collections of figured Attic pottery, a selection of large and small bronzes of Greek, Roman and Renaissance art, including the Torso of Livorno, the Horse Head Medici Riccardi, and Idolino of Pesaro which was used by many 16th-century artists as a source of inspiration.

-Here it is also exposed the Francois Vase, named this way after the person who discovered it, a piece of the IV century AC and one of the most important examples in the world of Greek art.
+You can also see the Francois Vase, named after the person who discovered it, a piece of the IV century AC and one of the most important examples in the world of Greek art.
 A series of mythical tales from Ancient Greece are depicted on the Vase.

 Available days: Everyday